 Similar Species:

-Species Range: From the Maritime Provinces of southeastern Canada south to north-central Florida, west to east Texas, north through eastern Oklahoma, and southern and eastern Missouri to southern Ontario, Canada.
+Species Range: From Maritime Provinces of southeastern Canada south to north-central Florida, west to east Texas, north through eastern Oklahoma, and southern and eastern Missouri to southern Ontario, Canada.

-Global Conservation Status: Green Frogs have a relatively wide distribution in eastern North America, a presumed large population, and tolerate a broad range of habitats, and thus, are listed as Least Concern by the IUCN Red List.
+Global Conservation Status: North American Green Frogs have a relatively wide distribution in eastern North America, a presumed large population, and tolerate a broad range of habitats, and thus, are listed as Least Concern by the IUCN Red List.
 Their NatureServe Global Conservation Status Rank is G5 (Secure).

-Federal Conservation Status: None
+Federal Conservation Status: None.

 Author's Remarks: I have found this species throughout the state in a variety of habitats, including suburban and urban areas.